lqc/thinkcspy/source/collections.rst

         >>> print(card2.suits[1])
         Diamonds

+Because every ``Card`` instance references the same class attribute, we have an aliasing situation.
 The disadvantage is that if we modify a class attribute, it affects every instance of the class.
 For example, if we decide that Jack of Diamonds should really be called Jack of Swirly Whales, we could do this: